 - Some homes have a ‘3 phase’ electricity supply, more commonly seen in commercial premises.
 If you happen to have a 3 phase connection, you can charge up to 22 kW.
 Yes, faster charging time than a single phase connection!
 For homes with 3 phase, we recommend you buy a 3 phase EV charging cable via the e-zoomed Electric Living Shop.

 - For those of you envious of your neighbours 3 phase connection, NO, you cannot drive across to your local DIY store and upgrade you connection to phase 3.
 For any such ‘grid’ related activity you need highly qualified experts and best to make contact with your local DNO (distribution network operator).

 - Time taken to charge your EV will also depend on the size of the electric car battery.
 Most EV batteries are lithium-ion and the size (capacity) of the battery is represented in kWh.
 Yes, ‘all things being equal’, the larger the capacity, the longer the emission-free range and the longer the battery will take to recharge!
 EV batteries come in all ‘shapes and sizes’ with recent EV models and upgraded EV models with 60 kWh plus battery capacity!
 Some electric cars have much larger EV batteries.
 As an example, the pure electric Tesla Model 3 has an 88 kWh battery.
 You can lease a Tesla Model 3 via e-zoomed from as low as £348.99 + VAT per month!

 - To put charging time in perspective using an example (60 kWh EV battery), a domestic 3-pin plug will take up to 20 hours to charge your electric car (slow charging).
 Apart from safety reasons, using a 3-pin to charge an EV is a waste of time!
 So please upgrade to a dedicated home charging point.

 - While with a dedicated home charging point (3.7kW/7.4 kW) it will take between 8 to 16 hours.
-I recommend anyone buying a home charging point to opt for the 7.4 kW charging unit (fast charging) instead of the 3.7 kW charger (slow charging).
+We recommend anyone buying a home charging point to opt for the 7.4 kW charging unit (fast charging) instead of the 3.7 kW charger (slow charging).
 You can fully charge your EV in 8 hours with a 7.4 kW home charger.